Maxtermax/hermes-io-docs/docs/api/advance/useMutations.md

 # useMutations

-`hermes-io` provides a hook to sync the store changes with the componet's state
+React custom hook meant to synchronize the store changes with the component's state

 ### Parameter